privaci/privaci.github.io/_posts/2018-03-14-5th_ci_symposium_accomodations.md

 </div>

 To guarantee booking, please make your reservation by **August 15**

-To make a reservation, please reach out to the Executive Learning Centre Schulich School of Business through:

 Rate: **CAD $174** plus 13%HST based on single occupancy; CAD $20 plus 13% HST applies as double occupancy fee

-A block of guestrooms has been set aside on a first-come, first-served basis for participants.
-Each delegate will be asked for period of stay, credit card information (credit number & expiry date), email add and phone number so we can provide the confirmation details.
-Please book your accoomodation as soon as possible.

 ### Alternative Accommodations